tiy-austin-wd-jan2015/tiy-austin-wd-jan2015.github.io/index.md

 tag: SHOW
 ---
 # Welcome to Web Design at The Iron Yard Austin
-Our class begins January 26th at Building K at Penn Field and end April 17th.
+The class begins January 26th at Building K at Penn Field and ends April 17th.
-By this time students have completed the required Prework, and may have chosen to complete PreWorkPlus.
+By this time students have completed the required [Prework](http://tiy-austin-wd-jan2015.github.io/Onboarding/), and, optionally, may have chosen to complete [PreWorkPlus](http://tiy-austin-wd-jan2015.github.io/PreWorkPlus/).

 ### Contact
 Sam Kapila, Web Design Instructor: sam@theironyard.com